ZuhairS/Kablamo/README.md

 });
 ```

 There are still some kinks left to work out.
-The physical nature of the engine means the ball will always overshoot the mouse and start oscillation.
+The physical nature of the engine means the ball will always overshoot the mouse and start oscillating.
 It isn't particularly irksome currently, but having accurate controls can allow me to implement some smarter difficulty later on.

-#### Super AI
+### Super AI

 The AI was _super_ fun to work with.
 Here are the simple decisions the AI will make,